Ben Cabango: Early life

 Cabango was born in Cardiff to an Angolan father and a Welsh mother.
 He has a younger brother named Theo who plays rugby union for Cardiff.
 He attended Ysgol Gyfun Gymraeg Plasmawr, a Welsh language comprehensive school.

 Club career

 Cabango began his career as a youth player with local amateur side Maindy Corries, where his father Paolo was a coach, before joining the youth academy at Newport County, where he played from under-13 to under-15 levels.
-He moved to the academy at Swansea City where he captained the under-19 side to win the FAW Welsh Youth Cup in 2018 and helped the under-23 side reach the final of the Premier League Cup.
+He moved to the academy at Swansea City when he is 14, where he captained the under-19 side to win the FAW Welsh Youth Cup in 2018 and helped the under-23 side reach the final of the Premier League Cup.